a23956491z/all_notes/Programming Lang/Compiler/midterm-2021.md

 * Writablility: Expressivity

 Langs
-* COBOL is not functional language
+* COBOL(common bussiness oriented) is not functional,is impoerative
 * **Lisp**(First) is functional programming lang and considered for AI
 * **IBM 704、Fortan** was first with both foresight & resources undertake developments in design of computers & programming lang.
 * COBOL